cnunciato/nunciato.org/apps/chris/src/content/words/imperatively-declarative-how-pulumi-is-different.md

 It'll be interesting to see where things go from here; [I'm](https://pulumibook.info/about) [certainly](https://www.pulumi.com/about/) [biased](https://thepulumibook.com/), but also a fascinated observer.
 The trajectory is what interests me most, though --- that, and being able to manage my own infrastructure in ways that feel comfortable to me as a developer.
 (Which reminds me, I should probably write about how I manage _this_ site sometime....)

-    > **Hey look, there's a book!**: I'm currently writing a book about Pulumi.
-It's still in the works, aimed at helping developers get a foothold into the cloud, and you can grab yourself an in-progress digital copy on Leanpub.
-[Check it out](https://thepulumibook.com)!
+---

+**Enjoy this post?** It's reprinted from [pulumibook.info](https://pulumibook.info), the companion site for the book I'm currently writing about using [Pulumi](https://pulumi.com) with TypeScript and Amazon Web Services.
+[Check it out](https://pulumibook.info), or grab yourself a copy of the in-progress book today [on Leanpub](https://leanpub.com/pulumi)! 📚